The best things to do in Helsinki with kids

 Helsinki Moomin Cafe

 The Moomins are a national Finnish treasure so it’s only right that Helsinki has a couple of Moomin-themed cafes to visit.
-The capital is home two Moomin cafes as well as a recently opened Moomin Cafe at Helsinki airport.
+The capital is home two Moomin cafes and there’s a third Moomin Cafe at Helsinki airport.

 The most central cafe is located in Fabianinkatu street, nearby to the Helsinki Cathedral; you’ll recognise it from the large Moomin standing outside!
 Next door is a shop where you can stock up on all your Moomin memorabilia.

 If you’re looking for an even better Moomin experience, then you should visit magical Moominworld in Turku.
-Fans of Tove Jansson, the author, should visit the Helsinki Art Museum where there is an exhibition dedicated to her work.
+Fans of Tove Jansson, the author, should visit the Helsinki Art Museum where there is a permanent exhibition dedicated to her work.

 Café Ekberg

 The main dining area has room for 90 guests and is very family-friendly with plenty of treats for kids big and small.
-The Napoleon Cake comes highly recommended and you should definitely try the liquorice ice cream but after you’ve eaten your lunch of dinner of course.
+The Napoleon Cake comes highly recommended and you should definitely try the liquorice ice cream.
 Café Ekberg is also a great place to start the day with breakfast or brunch.

 Helsinki with kids